10 Ways How Complex PTSD Can Affect Intimate Relationships

 FAQs

-When you understand how PTSD can affect relationships, which equates in a number of different ways, you might know that it is challenging to love someone with complex PTSD.
-However, when you can be gentle and loving with them at all times, this can make a big difference.
+When you understand how PTSD can affect relationships, which equates to a number of different ways, you might know that it is challenging to love someone with complex PTSD.
+However, being gentle and loving with them at all times can make a big difference.

 It is also important to take care of yourself in the meantime and keep learning more about the condition to help them further.
 CPTSD and relationships are both hard to navigate and can be even more difficult to work through simultaneously.